Newsletter

 Rabbi David Kadoch, the congregation’s spiritual leader, told JNS that “on Saturday, an intruder attempted to make his way into our building.”

 “He was questioned by our synagogue’s security team and ultimately turned away due to his suspicious behavior.
 After leaving the building, he walked past a member of our synagogue and proceeded to attack him from behind,” the rabbi said.
-“It was a clear assault and thankfully, our member was not more seriously injured.
+“It was a clear assault, and thankfully, our member was not more seriously injured.
 We remain deeply concerned that attacks against our community are becoming more commonplace.”

-“The Jewish community, like all Canadians, deserve to be able to celebrate and practice our religion without this constant threat of violence,” he told JNS.
+“The Jewish community, like all Canadians, deserves to be able to celebrate and practice our religion without this constant threat of violence,” he told JNS.
 “We are grateful to the York Regional Police and Jewish Security Network for their immediate response and are confident they will do their very best to apprehend the suspect.”
 He added that the member who was assaulted was walking to the synagogue at the time with his child.

 Steven Del Duca, mayor of Vaughan, stated that “at a time when antisemitism and Jew hatred is on the rise, we must be vigilant and do everything possible to support and protect our Jewish residents.”